Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Related work

 \section{Related work}

-\textbf{Data Poisoning Attack.} Data poisoning involves altering the training data in order to negatively impact the performance of models.
-Typically, the modified, poisoned examples only make up a portion of the entire dataset, and are easily identifiable as being notably modified~\cite{2-2-2, 2-2-3, 2-2-4, 2-2-1}.

-\textbf{Unlearnable Sample.} As a special case of poison attack, unlearnable sample~\cite{EM,REM,SP,TUE,OPS} shares similar mechanisms of data poisoning attacks.
-However, unlearnable sample is a kind of data protection method that adds imperceptible perturbations to the entire dataset.
-Suppose that $\{\left(\mathbf{x}_i,\mathbf{y}_i\right)\}_{i=1}^{n}$ is the training dataset with the input data $\mathbf{x}_i\in \mathbf{X}$ and the associated label $\mathbf{y}_i\in \mathbf{Y}=\{1,2,\cdots,k\}$.
-We assume that the unauthorized parties will use the published training dataset to train a classifier $f_{\bm{\theta}}:\mathbf{X}\rightarrow \mathbf{Y}$ with parameter $\bm{\theta}$.
+Unlearnable examples~\cite{EM,REM,SP,TUE,OPS,UC} share similar mechanisms as data poisoning attacks~\cite{2-2-1,AR,HYPO,poisonattack1,poisonattack2} but serve different application scenarios.
+The unlearnable example is a data protection method that adds imperceptible perturbations to the entire dataset.
+Suppose we have a dataset consisting of original clean examples $\mathcal{D}_{clean}=\{\left(\bm{x}_i,{y}_i\right)\}_{i=1}^{n}$ drawn from a distribution $\mathcal{S}$, where $\bm{x}_i\in \mathcal{X}$ is an input image and ${y}_i\in\mathcal{Y}$ is the associated label.
+We assume that the unauthorized parties will use the published training dataset to train a classifier $f_{\bm{\theta}}:\mathcal{X}\rightarrow\mathcal{Y}$ with parameter $\bm{\theta}$.
 Error-minimizing (EM)~\cite{EM} perturbations are produced by an alternating bi-level min-min optimization on both model parameters and perturbations:

-where $\mathcal{L}$ is the cross entropy loss and $\Vert\delta_{i}\Vert_{\infty}<\epsilon$.
+where $\mathcal{L}$ is the cross entropy loss and $\Vert\bm{\delta}_{i}\Vert_{\infty}<\epsilon$.
 Being induced to trust that the perturbation can minimize the loss better than the original image features, the model will pay more attention to the perturbations.
 However, EM perturbations have no defense on adversarial training which adds random perturbations to input while training to improve the robustness of models.
-To solve this problem robust error-minimizing (REM)~\cite{REM} perturbations implement adversarial training while generating unlearnable perturbations, which grants perturbations the ability to resist adversarial training:
+To solve this problem robust error-minimizing (REM)~\cite{REM} perturbations implement adversarial training while generating unlearnable perturbations, which grants perturbations the ability to resist adversarial training.
+Yu, \etal found that perturbations act as shortcuts to mislead models to a bad state, and proposed synthetic perturbations (SP)~\cite{SP} which generate unlearnable perturbations without the optimization of error-minimization.
+One-pixel shortcut (OPS)~\cite{OPS} used a perceptible pixel as the perturbation to protect data.
+To improve the transferability of unlearnable perturbations, Ren, \etal proposed transferable unlearnable examples~\cite{TUE}, which protects data privacy from unsupervised learning.
+However, such unlearnable examples are a special design for unsupervised learning and do not perform well with adversarial training.
+Unlearnable Clusters~\cite{UC} provides unlearnable examples for label-agnostic learning in which attackers could define labels by themselves.